-This expert will cure your excitement for hydroxychloroquine
+This expert will cure your excitement for hydroxychloroquine.

 When HCQ became available, as a supposedly better tolerated form of chloroquine, it was explored for use in autoimmune diseases.
 It found quite a niche there and has been a mainstay of therapy for many rumotoulogical conditions since its licensing in 1955.
 But it’s important to note that HCQ, at the time of its licensing, was never subjected to the type of quality, randomized, blind control studies that drugs today would undergo.

 What concerns me about HCQ is that most studies of its use in rheumatology show that a not-insignificant part of the population discontinues it for whatever reasons.
-My concern with the sudden expansion of use of HCQ, is that clinicians may not be familiar with the fact that a fraction of the general population who start the drug will need to discontinue it, quite possibly for neuropsychiatric symptoms.
-The general physician may erroneously assume that the drug is well-tolerated by all.
+My concern with the sudden expansion of use of HCQ is that clinicians may not be familiar with the fact that a fraction of the general population who start the drug will need to discontinue it, quite possibly for neuropsychiatric symptoms.
+The general physician may erroneously assume that the drug is well tolerated by all.

 Does that mean that even though the specific numbers aren’t quantified, the legacy of neurological conditions from this class of drugs likely continues with HCQ?

 We hope and reasonably can expect that the risk of neuropsychiatric effects with HCQ will be less than with chloroquine—and particularly quinacrine—but these drugs, all quinoline drugs, can function as idiosyncratic neurotoxicants.
-To define this term a little better: All of these drugs at a high enough dose will very likely introduce a characteristic type of neurotoxicity, with such symptoms as anxiety, confusion, psychosis, and memory impairment, with neurological symptoms such as vertigo, tinnitus, visual disturbances, and paresthesias.
+To define this term a little better: All of these drugs at a high-enough dose will very likely introduce a characteristic type of neurotoxicity, with such symptoms as anxiety, confusion, psychosis, and memory impairment, with neurological symptoms such as vertigo, tinnitus, visual disturbances, and paresthesias.
 This is the clinical disorder we call quinism, that is caused by a poisoning from this class of drug.

 The drugs vary in their threshold for this effect, and individuals also vary significantly in their susceptibility to these effects.
 We can’t rule out possibility that some individuals will be extraordinarily susceptible to HCQ, even at the low doses used to attempt to prevent COVID-19.